azuredsky/retinaface_pt/README.md

 - [x] Training on wider face;
 - [x] Inference retinaface with mobilenet with TensorRT in pure C++;
-- [ ] python inference on pytorch speed issue needs fix;
+- [x] python inference on pytorch speed issue needs fix;
+- [ ] root reason for why img_folder inference slow than video inference????
+Now using video we can get a normal speed.